BinozLab/.github/profile/README.md

 ## 🧠 About Us

-At **BinozLab**, we're on a mission to blend code, creativity, and intelligence.
+At **Unboz**, we're on a mission to blend code, creativity, and intelligence.
 We specialize in **IT services**, **custom software engineering**, and cutting-edge **AI engineering**.
 Whether you're launching a startup or scaling your systems—we code the future, so you can focus on yours.